Adam-Lee-ZZ/playlist-motion/README.md

 the model used textblob as its sentiment analysis tool. you can just change it into what ever you like.

+the outputs are a word cloud and a countplot. it seems to be simple, but you can use the data for further analysis.

 **May liberation and democracy back to China**